 Challenges of outpatient rehab

-In many instances, people undergoing outpatient therapy have had a severe accident, illness, or other crisis that has turned their life upside down.
+In many cases, people going through outpatient therapy have had a severe accident, sickness, or other crisis that has turned their life upside down.
 It can be overwhelming and exhausting to figure out how to adapt from being in a hospital to living in the world at large.

 Having trusted therapists to help you through every aspect of rehab—both physical and emotional—is vital.
 Often, you'll also need one or more caregivers to help you move from inpatient to outpatient care.
 They will aid in your overall recovery.